mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=Z3xPIYHKSoI , the fast way to build, is that the product can be done, so you can pay full attention to the next thing

 https://www.youtube.com/watch?v=-cEn_83zRFw , amazing web invention, glad to see some fresh ideas on the web

+## 2024-10

+https://www.youtube.com/watch?v=aYeMOVy6V3A , "creative development" is a good concept